Covenant of Grace is a church plant, launched March 2018,

 Music is a gift from God that helps the head and the heart connect.
 In worship, we have the opportunity to use music to draw near to God with both.
 Whether you're a trained musician or a monotone "drone pipe," we invite you to worship God through song with us.

 Every Sunday we'll sing 3-4 hymns, Psalms, and spiritual songs from the (new) Trinity Psalter Hymnal.
 On the same Sunday we could sing a hymn written in the last ten years and a Psalm written 3,000 years ago.
-We also sing the "Gloria Patri" every Sunday because it's always a good idea to end the service in Trinitarian praise and it allows our non-reading children to sing at least one song with us every Sunday.
+We also sing a rotation of familiar doxologies every Sunday because it ends our service in Trinitarian praise and it allows our non-reading children to sing at least one song with us every Sunday.

 We use a mix of piano and organ accompaniment depending on what best fits the song.